Lector's Notes | To the home page![]() of Lector's Notes | |

 Your Proclamation: The lector might imagine how a contemporary leader would sound giving a similar speech today.
 I've identified the situation as the beginning of nationhood for a new people, their transformation from slaves to citizens.
 I've named the speaker's emotions: hope, pride and anxiety.
 And the speaker names the source of all this: "The LORD is our God, the LORD alone."

-So, lector, meditate on the kind of greatness to which God is calling the people before you.
+So, lector, (and preacher) meditate on the kind of greatness to which God is calling the people before you.
 They're to be distinguished among the nations by their love of God and of neighbor.
 They're to prefer those loves to "all burnt offerings and sacrifices."
 They're to be closer and closer to the kingdom of God.
 Like Jesus, their behavior should be so good, their speech so evidently truthful, that no one can question them.
 That's the kind of people to whom you belong and to whom you speak.

 Secondly, it's always possible that some individual in the congregation will hear in these words something deeply personal, something that his or her heart has been searching for.
 That person may be on the verge of conversion, about to leave behind false gods or the slavery of a life of sin, or trying escape the burdens of resentment.
 Let them hear the promise of long life (stretch out the word "l o n g").
-Help them imagine a home where there is plenty of milk and honey (or a life with plenty of God-given security and peace of conscience).| Several other commentaries on these passages.
-All are thoughtful, all quite readable, from the scholarly to the popular.
+Help them imagine a home where there is plenty of milk and honey (or a life with plenty of God-given security and peace of conscience).